 The Market Stabilization Project

-In addition to these market options, Kreidler also will consider applying for a waiver from the federal government that would allow the state to reallocate current federal money to improve the stability of this market.
+In addition to these market options, we are considering applying for a waiver from the federal government that would allow the state to reallocate current federal money to improve the stability of this market.
 This would require approval from the state legislature in 2018.
 To help with this decision we have asked our contractor, Wakely, to do an additional analysis (PDF, 651KB) of a reinsurance program.

 OIC and the Washington Health Benefit Exchange will present the report findings and talk next steps at a stakeholder meeting on Nov.
 8, from 2-4 p.m. in the Legislative Bldg., Columbia Room.

 In addition, the report's key findings will be presented to the Legislature's Joint Select Committee on Health Care Oversight on Nov.
 15 in Olympia.